 The Department of Psychiatry, leads the academic activity of the Mental Health Clinical Service Unit at Austin Health.
 There is a long tradition of excellence in teaching and research at the Austin Hospital that the Department is proud to sustain and develop.
 The rare diversity of clinical services makes Psychiatry at Austin Health both a sought after training experience and, with the Melbourne Brain Centre on site, a unique research resource.
 The Department fosters research across the wide range of clinical services at Austin Health, but has particular strengths in the somatoform disorders, psychopharmacology and perinatal psychiatry.

-Associate Professors Trevor Norman and James Olver work in the psychopharmacology of mood and anxiety disorders, stress and circadian rhythms, exploring pharmacokinetics and metabolism in the laboratory techniques, neurotransmitter involvement with positron emission technology, and their cognitive and motor effects using neuropsychology.
+Associate Professor James Olver work in the psychopharmacology of mood and anxiety disorders, stress and circadian rhythms, exploring pharmacokinetics and metabolism in the laboratory techniques, neurotransmitter involvement with positron emission technology, and their cognitive and motor effects using neuropsychology.